Mean-field dynamics of an infinite-range interacting quantum system: chaos, dynamical phase transition, and localisation: Global mean-field interactions

 where $E(x)$ and $K(x)$ are the complete elliptic integrals of the first and the second kind.
 The dynamical criticality point corresponds to the onset of instability of the paramagnetic solution to the free energy~\cite{zunkovic23a}.

 However, the stability of the initial fixed point does not determine the long-time dynamical properties of neighboring trajectories, i.e., Lyapunov exponents.
 In particular, the long-time regular motion of the order parameter in the dynamical ferromagnetic phase suggests vanishing Lyapunov exponents.
-On the other hand, the \textit{chaotic} dynamical phase~\cite{lerose2018chaotic} displays a hypersensitivity of the dynamical order parameter to the initial conditions leading to the fractalization of the phase diagram~\cite{strzalko2008dynamics,piccitto2019dynamical} indicating non-vanishing Lyapunov exponents.
+On the other hand, the \textit{chaotic} dynamical phase~\cite{lerose2018chaotic} displays a hypersensitivity of the dynamical order parameter to the initial conditions, leading to the fractalization of the phase diagram~\cite{strzalko2008dynamics,piccitto2019dynamical} indicating non-vanishing Lyapunov exponents.
 However, the calculation of the Lyapunov exponents in this region has been out of reach due to the extensive computational effort necessary to determine even the dynamics of models displaying the chaotic dynamical phase.
-In the following, we will utilize the simplicity of the dynamical equations and study the Lyapunov exponents in all dynamical phases.
+An exception is a recent study of the Dicke model, where we couple one bosonic mode to a big spin~\cite{lewis2021characterizing}.
+In the following, we will utilize the simplicity of the dynamical equations and study the finite-time Lyapunov exponents in all dynamical phases.